-way.
-191 Courts will attempt to give the savings language some effect, but may have to narrow that effect to avoid eviscerating the new law.
+Inclusion of a savings clause, however, does not make all pre-existing remedies compatible with the newly enacted law.
+If there is a conflict, the savings clause gives way.
+Courts will attempt to give the savings language some effect, but may have to narrow that effect to avoid eviscerating the new law.
 A reference to specific remedies to be preserved can ease interpretation.
-192 In some cases, the legislative history of the savings provision can reveal its purpose.
-193 In other cases courts must reason from the scope and purpose of the new statute.
-For example, when the Carmack Amendment to the Interstate Commerce Act imposed comprehensive federal regulation governing the liability of interstate carriers, the Court held that savings language preserving "any remedy or right of action . . . under existing law" applied only to federal, not state remedies.
-To allow resort to state law remedies that were inconsistent with the federal regulation would negate the Amendment's effect. "[T]he act cannot be said to destroy itself," the Court concluded.
-194 Even very clear savings language will not be allowed to thwart what the Court views as the objective of the federal enactment.
-195 of Rancho Palos Verdes v.
-Abrams, 125 S. Ct.
-1453, 1461 (2005) (relief is not available under 42 U.S.C. § 1983 as an alternative to a new statutory cause of action to enforce a new statutory right; a savings clause providing that the amendments do not "impair" existing law has "no effect" on the availability of section 1983 actions because no such relief was available prior to creation of the new right).
+In some cases, the legislative history of the savings provision can reveal its purpose.
+In other cases courts must reason from the scope and purpose of the new statute.
+For example, when the Carmack Amendment to the Interstate Commerce Act imposed comprehensive federal regulation governing the liability of interstate carriers, the Court held that savings language preserving any remedy or right of action . . . under existing law applied only to federal, not state remedies.
+To allow resort to state law remedies that were inconsistent with the federal regulation would negate the Amendment's effect.
+It has cannot be said to destroy itself, the Court concluded.
+Even very clear savings language will not be allowed to thwart what the Court views as the objective of the federal enactment.

+of Rancho Palos Verdes v.
+Abrams, 544 U.S. 113, 125 (2005) (relief is not available under 42 U.S.C. § 1983 as an alternative to a new statutory cause of action to enforce a new statutory right; a savings clause providing that the amendments do not "impair" existing law has "no effect" on the availability of section 1983 actions because no such relief was available prior to creation of the new right).

-192 See, e.g., 30 U.S.C. § 189, which provides that nothing in the Mineral Leasing Act shall be construed to affect the rights of state and local governments to levy and collect taxes on improvements and "output of mines."
+196 See, e.g., 30 U.S.C. § 189, which provides that nothing in the Mineral Leasing Act shall be construed to affect the rights of state and local governments to levy and collect taxes on improvements and "output of mines."
 The Supreme Court relied on this language in holding that states may impose severance taxes on coal extracted from federal lands.
 Commonwealth Edison Co. v.
 Montana, 453 U.S. 609, 631-33 (1981).

-193 See, e.g., Merrill, Lynch, Pierce, Fenner, & Smith v.
+197 See, e.g., Merrill, Lynch, Pierce, Fenner, & Smith v.
 Curran, 456 U.S. 353, 386-87 (1982) ("saving clause" stating that an amendment to the Commodity Exchange Act was not intended to "supersede or limit the jurisdiction" of state or federal courts, placed in the bill to alleviate fears that the new remedies would be deemed exclusive, was an indication of congressional intent not to eliminate an implied private right of action under the act).

-194 Adams Express Co. v.
+198 Adams Express Co. v.
 Croninger, 226 U.S. 491, 507 (1913).
 Accord, AT&T v.
 Central Office Tel., Inc., 524 U.S. 214, 227 (1998).
 In City of Milwaukee v.
 Illinois, 451 U.S. 304, 328-29 (1981), the Court held that the Federal Water Pollution Control Act of 1972 created a comprehensive regulatory program that eliminated previously available federal common law remedies.
 Savings language in the citizen suit section providing that "nothing in this section shall restrict any right which any person . . . may have under . . . common law" was irrelevant, since it was the act's standards-setting and permitting provisions, not the citizen suit section, that ousted federal common law.